 4.1.
-Record verification
+Verification

-I've mentioned the importance of record verification already, and I'll mention it again because it is so important.
 You need to check every revenue and expense in your internal records against every revenue and expense in the EUS records to ensure that there are no mistakes.
 You would be surprised by the things you can turn up through this process, and the amount of money it can save your group.